What are Concentrated Flavours?

 The majority of the flavours we use for DIY, whilst the same as food grade, are water-based artificial concentrated flavours.
 Pure extracts and oils are not safe to vape, even though many flavours contain traces of extracts or natural oils.
 Never use flavours from supermarkets or food supply companies.

 If you’re not certain as to the type of flavours you should use, stick to one of the major manufacturers-brands I’ve listed below.

-Concentrated flavours have traditionally been mixed in a Propylene Glycol (PG) base, as it’s a great flavour carrier, however, VG or Vegetable Glycerine is becoming commonplace also.
+Concentrated flavours have traditionally been mixed in a Propylene Glycol (PG) base as it’s a great flavour carrier.
+However, VG or Vegetable Glycerine is at times utilised by a few manufacturers .
 Many of the ingredients used in the production of flavours are FDA approved and certified as GRAS – Generally regarded as safe.
-However, this does not cover vaping, or inhalation.
+However, this does not cover inhalation.
 It pertains to the use as food ingredients only.

 Flavours contain hundreds of ingredients, many even a few thousand – Naturally extracted compounds and oils, water, sweetening agents, additives, alcohols and far more secrets than the Colonels 11 herbs and spices.
 A few examples of the chemical components are – aldehydes, ethers, esters, hydrocarbons (terpenes, sesquiterpenes, etc.), ketones, lactones, phenols, and phenol ethers.

 Many consumers have concerns regarding the ingredients of artificial flavours.
 Their concerns surround the use of chemicals, but it’s important to understand that everything in nature, even fresh fruit and produce, is made up of various compounds and chemicals.